Website Manager

 Except for unique circumstances, managers should not select more than eight players in a given age group.
 The player agent (present at the draft) must remain cognizant of the number of remaining 12-year-olds, the number of remaining picks, and the number of available spots on each team based on the number of 12-year-olds already on the team; and must inform teams if/when they must select a 12-year-old, or when they can no longer select any 12-year-olds.

-Draft Attendance: Each Division Manager may invite one adult guest to assist them with the draft.
+Draft Attendance: Only approved managers and coaches participating in the draft are permitted in the draft room.
+No additional family members, assistants, or spectators are allowed.
 Player Agent, President, Division VP and other necessary board members may attend the draft.
 Players may not attend the draft process at any time.

 Confidentiality: The Draft is kept completely confidential, including Skills Evaluation during try-outs, player draft order and trades.
 Each individual attending the draft is responsible for maintaining confidentiality of the draft and draft materials.
 All draft materials must be returned to the Player Agent at the conclusion of the draft.
 Violation of this rule by a Manager or their invited guest is cause for suspension of the Manager.